Parkers145/resume/resume.md

 - Supporting users in the development of new ways to use a product
 - Driving decentralized development of technology
 - Production of written and video tutorials
-- Managing Live Digital Presentations & Events
+- Managing live digital presentations & events
-- Training Users and Staff Members on Technolgies being developed.
+- Training users and staff members on technolgies being developed.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In performing this work over the past year I have felt a renewed passion and satisfaction in doing so, This has allowed to accomplish these things while maintaining a full time job as paramedic with the minimal resource of just my laptop and grid deployments.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In performing this work over the past year I have felt a renewed passion and satisfaction in doing this type of work, this has allowed to accomplish these things while maintaining a full time job as paramedic with the minimal resource of just my laptop and Threefold Grid deployments.
 In recent weeks I have been working on a project to deploy Umbrel on the Threefold Grid and discovered that you are currently hiring.
 It is with great excitement that I would like to submit my candidacy to you for your Community, Communications and Marketing position, or any postion that you feel I could contribute to the success of your project.
 Now that we know how I can contribute to the team lets tell you a little about me.

 **Drew Smith, Nationally Registered Paramedic**